Bonuses & Promotions

 The best aspect of the promos PointsBet offers is no rollover requirement on its welcome promo.
 Some sites will go as high as 25x, like the deposit match for DraftKings.

 PointsBet runs many other promotions throughout the year.
 The site will often offer several markets with boosted odds.
-The refer-a-friend bonus is one of the more generous ones you will find ($100 each in free bets).
+The refer-a-friend bonus is one of the more generous ones you will find ($100 each in bet credits).

 Each day, users on PointsBet can use a parlay booster on a traditional parlay and a Single Game Parlay.
 The only requirement is that the parlay must have at least three legs.
 There are no limits to these boosters, meaning any bet is accepted (up to the wagering limits within the state), and there is no max payout.
 It’s a great feature for frequent parlay betters to collect some extra winnings if their wager hits.